If you’re looking for somewhere to go whale watching in Oahu, Hawaii then you’re in the right place.

 Whale numbers around the island of Oahu peak in January, February and March.

-This is the best time to go whale watching in Oahu as sightings are almost guaranteed if you go to the right places.
+This is the best time to go whale watching in Oahu as sightings are almost guaranteed if you go to the right places (like the spots I listed above).

-The whales start to leave Oahu again in late April.
+The whales begin to leave Oahu in late April/early May.

-The table below shows the best months for whale watching in Oahu.
+The table below shows the best months for whale watching in Oahu & your chances of seeing whales:

 The best time of day to go whale watching in Oahu is early morning.
 Numbers are highest at around 8am so you’re more likely to see a whale if you head out at this time.

-You can also sometimes spot whales in the daytime but it’s less common.
+You can sometimes spot whales in the daytime in Oahu but it’s less common.

 The below video gives some more information on whale season in Hawaii: